iminashi/Rocksmith2014.NET/README.md

 ### DLCProject

-Contains the Arrangement and DLCProject types and also miscellaneous functionality needed for creating CDLC (Wwise and DDS conversion, showlight generation, etc.).
+Contains the Arrangement and DLCProject types and also miscellaneous functionality needed for creating CDLC (DDS conversion, showlight generation, etc.).

 ### PSARC